-If a written request for status information is presented without a copy of the source document, Patent and Trademark Office employees will check to see that the source document and the application in question are properly identified and that the source document refers to the application in question before supplying the status information.
+If a written request for status information is presented without a copy of the source document, Patent and Trademark Office employers will check to see that the source document and the application in question are properly identified and that the source document refers to the application in question before supplying the status information.
 Requests for information not accompanied with a copy of the source document may require the Office to obtain a copy of the source document for verification before status information can be supplied.
 This may result in some delay before the desired status information can be forwarded to the requester.

-REFERENCED APPLICATION, SOURCE DOCUMENT PRESENTED
+REFERRED APPLICATION, SOURCE DOCUMENT PRESENTED

 If a copy of the source document is presented, the Office will verify that the United States application in question is cited therein.
 After checking, status information may be immediately given and the source document copy may be returned to the requester.
 In either case, at the time the status information is supplied, the person supplying the status information marks the request "Information furnished", the date and his or her name.
 The request is then placed in the file wrapper or forwarded to the appropriate area (group art unit, abandoned files, etc.) for inclusion in the file wrapper as part of the official record of the application.
 The applicant is not consulted.
-See § 203.08.
+See § 203.08

-STATUS/LOCATION INFORMATION FOR OFFICE PERSONNEL
+STATUS LOCATION INFORMATION FOR OFFICE Personnel

-When it is desired to determine the current location or status of an application, office personnel may contact the Application Division by phone at extension 71625 or 71626.
-The information receptionist will comply with all reasonable requests for status without regard to number.
+When it is desired to determine the current location or status of an application, office personnel should use their PALM terminal.